tamarin-prover/tamarin-prover/doc/READMEregressionTests.md

 ## Makefile

 The Makefile is also important.
-To make the `fast-case-studies` (used in the script with the fast tests), you should use the command `make fast-case-studies FAST=y`.
-If you don't precise `FAST=y`, the files will be in the directory `case-studies` and not `case-studies/fast-tests` and the script won't work.
+To run both fast test groups as the script does, use `make fast-case-studies sapic-case-studies-fast FAST=y`.
+Without `FAST=y`, the files will be in `case-studies` instead of `case-studies/fast-tests`, and the script will not find them in the expected location.